sagemath/trac_to_gh/Issue 2032.md

 # Issue 2032: bug in bundle script for sage hg repo

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2032

 Original creator: was